 Several federal agencies control immigration law issues.
 The U.S. Department of Homeland Security (DHS) has three agencies that control the immigration law.
 They are: Citizenship and Immigration Services (CIS); Immigration and Customs Enforcement (ICE); and Customs and Border Patrol (CBP).
 The U.S. Department of State controls the U.S. consulates throughout the world, and the consulate staff makes the decisions on who can come to the U.S. temporarily or permanently for the people who go to their particular consulate.
 The immigration courts and immigration judges are under the jurisdiction of the U.S. Department of Justice.
 Depending on the status of your case or the type of benefit you are trying to apply for, your case could be involved with one or several of these government groups.

-Certain laws exist to protect persons who have been victims of domestic violence or other designated crimes in the U.S. If you are a battered spouse, child or parent of a U.S. citizen or lawful permanent resident you may file an immigrant visa petition under the Violence Against Women Act (VAWA).
+Certain laws exist to protect people who have been victims of domestic violence or other designated crimes in the U.S. If you do not have immigration status in the U.S. but you are a battered spouse, child or parent of a U.S. citizen or lawful permanent resident you may file an immigrant visa petition under the Violence Against Women Act (VAWA).
 If you were the victim of domestic violence or other designated crime by a person with or without status in the U.S. you may qualify for a U Visa under the Victims of Trafficking and Violence Protection Act (TVPRA) of 2000.
 To qualify for a U Visa you must have been the victim of a designated crime.
 You must show that you possess information about the crime and must help with the investigation or prosecution of the criminal activity.
 You must show the criminal activity violated a U.S. law and occurred in the United States or its territories.
 Finally, you must show that you suffered substantial physical or mental abuse as the result of the crime.
 Ten thousand U Visas are issued annually.
 If you are granted the U Visa you are given non-immigrant status and a work permit for four years.
 You may then apply for lawful permanent residency after three years of valid U Visa status.